anykeyh/clear/manual_old/model/DebuggingInfo.md

 #### Log SQL queries

 Clear is offering SQL logging tools, with SQL syntax colorizing in your terminal.
-For activation, simply setup the logger to `DEBUG` level
+For activation, simply setup the logger to `Debug` level

 ```
-::Log.builder.bind "clear.*", Log::Severity::Debug, Log::IOBackend.new
+::Log.builder.bind "clear.*", ::Log::Severity::Debug, ::Log::IOBackend.new
 ```

 Also, Clear will log all query made, and when exception will show you the last query